eclipse-tractusx/tractusx-edc/charts/tractusx-connector/README.md

 Be sure to provide the following configuration entries to your Tractus-X EDC Helm chart:
 - `controlplane.ssi.miw.url`: the URL
 - `controlplane.ssi.miw.authorityId`: the BPN of the issuer authority
-- `controlplane.ssi.miw.authorityIssuer`: the DID URL of the issuer authority
 - `controlplane.ssi.oauth.tokenurl`: the URL (of KeyCloak), where access tokens can be obtained
 - `controlplane.ssi.oauth.client.id`: client ID for KeyCloak
 - `controlplane.ssi.oauth.client.secretAlias`: the alias under which the client secret is stored in the vault.
 Defaults to `client-secret`.